jronallo/iiif-image-server-node/readme.md

 `cache`: Tells which cache the logging message is for.
 Currently values would be "image" or "info".
 Other keys are used with `cache`. `found`: Has values "hit" or "miss". `img` is the path to the image.
 Also cache operations will use the `op` key.

 `valid`: Information about the validity of requests.
 Has a value of true or false. `test` says whether the test for validity was done on just the request parameters with "params" or also include the image information for a fuller validity check with "info".

+`res`: What kind of response has been sent.
+Will either be "info", "image", "viewer", or a status code.

 ## TODO
 - Ansible deploy scripts should set expires headers via nginx (or node?)